 Small changes make it easier to get started.

 Lose weight by making small changes to what you’re already doing

 When you try to lose weight by overhauling all your existing routines, you’re just guessing what you need to do.
 You’re taking a stab in the dark.
 When you take a giant leap from what you normally do, it’s easy to make unnecessary changes that set you up to fail.

 For example, when I was trying to lose weight I immediately cut out anything that had a trace of fat.
-But only eating low-fat foods always left me feeling hungry.
-After days of over-exercising and being preoccupied by hunger, I always ended up binging.
+But only eating low-fat food always left me feeling hungry.
+After days of over-exercising and being preoccupied by hunger, I’d end up binging.
 And the destructive domino-effect continued from there; all stemming from my decision to make a dramatic change, rather than a small change.

 10 years after I completely cut fat out of my diet, I discovered I didn’t have to go to such extremes to lose weight.
 Had I just made small changes a decade earlier, I would have reached a healthy weight with only a few adjustments to what I was already doing.

 For instance, consider adapting what you normally do by: